 Some of the most important actions in the animal rights movement have been rescues on the frontline of animal abuse.
 Our open rescues are seen by millions and force the issue of animal rights into the public consciousness.
 DxE activists are now going to court for rescues at some of the largest factory farms in the world.

 You can learn more about these groundbreaking court cases by following the #RightToRescue campaign site.

-For the third annual open rescue day, activists rescued nine animals across three different countries.
-DxE activists rescued a hen in France and a bunny in the USA.
-Open Rescue Day is celebrated every March 5th in commemoration of the first open rescue conducted on March 5th, 1993 by Animal Liberation Victoria in Australia.
+For the fourth annual Open Rescue Day, activists around the world rescued ducks, chickens and crabs.
+Open Rescue Day is celebrated every March 5th in commemoration of the first open rescue conducted on March 5th, 1993, by Animal Liberation Victoria in Australia.

 Want to expose industry misconduct?
 We can help you.

 Be part of DxE’s growing community of animal rights activists by staying up-to-date on news and events.